justinsliang/hacktx24submission/README.md

 To install, follow these steps:

-1) Create virtual environment, make sure python version is compatible with pytorch
+1) Create virtual environment by running "python -m venv venv", make sure python version is compatible with pytorch.

 2) pip install pytorch according to system specs/availability